 With a stagnant metabolism, goal number one is consuming plenty of protein.
 “Protein acts like a log for the metabolism fire,” explains Pomroy.

-Days 1–3: Your meals may seem large, but Pomroy says to eat as much as you can for best results.
+Days One to Three: Your meals may seem large, but Pomroy says to eat as much as you can for best results.

 - Go big at breakfast.
-Load up with 8 oz. of protein (try 4 eggs, or 2 eggs plus 4 oz. bacon), as well as a piece of fruit and 1⁄2 cup oats.
+Load up with eight ounces of protein (ry four eggs, or two eggs plus four ounces bacon), as well as a piece of fruit and 1/2 cup oats.

 - Snack on fruit.
-Aim for three servings (1 apple, 1 orange or 1 cup of berries or peaches) between meals.
+Aim for three servings (one apple, one orange, or one cup of berries or peaches) between meals.

 - Green up lunch.
-Enjoy unlimited green veggies, along with 4 oz. of protein, 1⁄2 avocado or 1⁄2 cup nuts.
+Enjoy unlimited green veggies, along with four ounces of protein, 1/2 avocado, or 1/2 cup nuts.

 - Double down on protein.
-At dinner, consume 8 oz. of protein, 2 cups veggies and 1⁄2 cup quinoa, sweet potatoes, wild rice or brown rice.
+At dinner, consume eight ounces of protein, two cups veggies, and 1/2 cup quinoa, sweet potatoes, wild rice, or brown rice.

-Days 4–7: You’ll build in fat to increase satiety and stoke fat burning.
+Days Four to Seven: You’ll build in fat to increase satiety and stoke fat burning.

 - Omit complex carbs at breakfast and dinner.

-- Dial back protein to 4 oz. at dinner.
+- Dial back protein to four ounces at dinner.

-- Add healthy fat (1⁄4 avocado, 1⁄4 cup hummus or nuts, or 2 Tbs. nut butters or oil) at breakfast, dinner and snacks.
+- Add healthy fat (1/4 avocado, 1/4 cup hummus or nuts, or two tablespoons nut butters or oil) at breakfast, dinner and snacks.

-Sample Day 1 Meal: Steak Dinner: Serve 8 oz. roasted beef medallions alongside 1⁄2 cup mashed sweet potatoes and 2 cups sautéed mixed green beans and chanterelle mushrooms.
+Sample Day 1 Meal: Steak Dinner: Serve eight ounces roasted beef medallions alongside 1/2 cup mashed sweet potatoes and two cups sautéed mixed green beans and chanterelle mushrooms.

 The $9 Drugstore Cure That Speeds Fat Loss